After a query is submitted in the Events view, the Events panel opens with a list of sequential events. The events listed here meet two conditions:

-The encoded text is displayed in a hover box, which remains in place until you click the , select different text in the Text Analysis panel, close the Events panel, select another event for reconstruction, or switch to a different reconstruction view.
+The encoded text is displayed in a hover box, which remains in place until you click , select different text in the Text tab, close the Events panel, select another event for reconstruction, or switch to a different reconstruction view.

-When a longer text is selected, the hover box is scrollable and large enough to fit the entire selected text as well as the decoded text.
+When a longer text is selected, the hover box is scrollable and large enough to fit the entire selected text and the decoded text.